oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/editor/related-id-relation-editor-view.md

 <a name="module_RelatedIdRelationEditorView"></a>
 ## RelatedIdRelationEditorView ⇐ <code>[SelectEditorView](./select-editor-view.md)</code>
 Select-like cell content editor.
-This view is applicable when cell value contains label (not the value).
+This view is applicable when a cell value contains label (not the value).
-Editor will use `autocomplete_api_accessor` and `value_field_name`.
-Server will be updated with value only.
+The editor will use `autocomplete_api_accessor` and `value_field_name`.
+The server will be updated with the value only.

 ### Column configuration sample: